Signed in as:

 The ReOpen Class Action is a national class action lawsuit open to any school-aged child (aged 3-21) with a disability (has an IEP or a 504 plan), that has been negatively impacted by the forced COVID-19 school closures.

-My child is 21 is he/she eligible to participate in the class action?
+My child is 21 or graduated high school in June 2020.
+Is he/she eligible to participate in the class action?

-My child is in preschool, is he/she eligible to participate in the class action?
+My child is 21 or graduated high school in June 2020.
+Is he/she eligible to participate in the class action?

-Yes, the ReOpen ClassAction is a national class action lawsuit open to any school-aged child (aged 3-21) with a disability (has an IEP or a 504 plan), that has been negatively impacted by the forced COVID-19 school closures.
-This applies to any child who had an IEP in March 2020 and was supposed to be receiving special education or support or related services, including those that were supposed to transition into Kindergarten in September 2020.
+Yes and No the class action applies to any child who had an IEP in March 2020 and was required to receive special education or support or related services, including those that were supposed to transition in June or September 2020.

 My child is receiving Early Intervention, is he/she eligible to participate in the class action?